 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2018 to 2020
+Overall term: 2018 to 2021

-The Project contributes to three major components focusing on:
+The Project’s three major components focus on: